 When manuscripts are returned to authors for revision, a cover letter from the editor will provide directions that should be followed carefully.
 When submitting the revised manuscript, a cover letter should be accompanied by point-to-point replies to the comments given by the editor, associate editor, and reviewers included and how the revisions have been made.
 Nucleotide and polypeptide sequences should be updated by searching public databases immediately before completion of the revised manuscript.
 If the revised paper is not received within 6 months of decision, or if other necessary arrangements are not made by the editor, the manuscript is considered to have been withdrawn.

-Page proofs and reprint order forms are sent to the corresponding author, together with an instruction for payment of page charges and reprint costs.
+Page proofs and reprint order forms are sent to the corresponding author, together with an instruction for payment of page charges.
 It is advised that editing is limited to the correction of typographical errors, incorrect data, and grammatical errors, and for updating information on references which were in press.
 The results of page proofs should be sent immediately by e-mail, or if signed proofs, sent by FAX, preferably within 2 business days.

 The journal is published on-line only and we do not receive reprint requests from Vol. 53 (2015).

-The publication fee is US$400 up to 8 pages, and US$100 per additional page regardless of a member or a non-member (no charge for color figures and tables).
+The publication fee for overseas authors is US$700 up to 8 printed pages, and US$100 per additional page regardless of a KSP member or a non-member (no charge for color figures and tables).
+The publication fee for domestic authors is Korean won \700,000 up to 8 printed pages and \100,000 per additional page (no charge for color figures).
 The publication cost is subjected to change according to the financial situation of the society.

 PREPARATION OF MANUSCRIPTS

 Prepare manuscripts preferably using MS Word, double spaced, on an A4 (210×297 mm) page format.
 Do not leave extra space between paragraphs.
 Only a single font (e.g., Times New Roman) should be used in 12 point or over.
 Genera and species names of parasites and living organisms should be written in italic.
 Other Latin origin words, such as “et al.”, “in situ”, “in vitro”, and “in vivo” should not be italicized.
-Number all pages in sequence, including the Title Page, Abstract, INTRODUCTION, MATERIALS AND METHODS, RESULTS, DISCUSSION, ACKNOWLEDGEMENTS, REFERENCES, followed by Figure Legends.
+Number all text lines in sequence from the Title Page, Abstract, INTRODUCTION, MATERIALS AND METHODS, RESULTS, DISCUSSION, ACKNOWLEDGEMENTS, REFERENCES, and to Figure Legends.
 Tables and Figures should be on separate files.
 Headings should be in bold letters, and aligned in the center.
 If possible, sentences should not begin with abbreviated words.
 Reference citations are in Vancouver style.
 Use , [2,3], [4-6], or [2,7-9] in the text, and they should be listed in the REFERENCES section in numerical orders.

 Manuscripts should be organized in the following format and sequence.

 Title page: Provide a full title of the article, a short one for use as a running head, and full names and affiliations of all the authors.
-Titles should be short and descriptive.
+Titles should be descriptive, concise and representative of the contents, and less than 250 characters.
+A short title states the topic of study within 50 characters.
 Numbers indicating papers in a series are not acceptable.
 Titles should be in bold with the initial letter of the first word a capital letter.
 The surnames of the authors should be capitalized.
 If some of the authors are in different affiliations, place numbers as superscripts 1, 2, 3 … after the surname of authors and before the name of their affiliations.
 Place an asterisk (*) after the name of the corresponding author.
 At the bottom of the title page, give the name, address, telephone and fax numbers, and e-mail address of the corresponding author.

 Footnote: A footnote appears at the bottom of the first page of the article, and includes the received date of the manuscript, the date of acceptance for publication, and the e-mail address of the corresponding author.
 Any changed affiliation of authors can be described here.
 Nucleotide or amino acid sequence deposition in reference databases can be stated as a footnote.